-- The Heartland Flyer connects Oklahoma City, OK Fort Worth, TX.
-At Fort Worth, connections are available to Dallas, Chicago and San Antonio via Texas Eagle.
-As seen on the map below, a 200mile service gap exist between Oklahoma City, serviced by the Heartland Flyer, and Newton, serviced by the Southwest Chief, which runs from Chicago, IL to Los Angeles, CA. - Amtrak has expressed support for extending the Heartland Flyer north, known as the Northern Flyer, through Wichita and on to Newton to connect these two major routes.
-Ridership along corridor is expected to be high enough to make route successful.

-- Home to several million people, the proposed passenger rail corridor from Oklahoma City to Newton would in effect connect the economic, manufacturing and transportation centers along the I-35 Corridor Megaregion (Central Plains) with the shipping centers in Chicago and energy production centers in Texas.
-Through strengthened connections a more prosperous economy will develop from Chicago to San Antonio. - Amtrak, BSNF and KDOT have conducted a study to determine the infrastructure costs, which are \$124.4 million: \$31.2 million for Kansas rail improvements and \$93.2 million for Oklahoma rail improvements.
-These costs include: - Upgrades necessary for 79mph operating speed (across both states) - o Extension of a siding on the Arkansas City, BNSF Kansas subdivision rail (2.3 miles) - o Extension of a siding near Oklahoma City (4 miles includes 5 bridges) - Next steps for KDOT include: - Support KDOT's application to the FRA Corridor Identification Program to be included in FRAs pipeline of projects for future capital and operating assistance. - Working with Oklahoma because infrastructure improvements will be required within their state borders. - o Partnering with Amtrak and stakeholders, including communities and agencies to update the Service Development Plan that will guide future implementation of the service. - Obtaining funding for Amtrak start-up costs along with the infrastructure investment that BNSF requires, and the annual operating cost. - Working with communities that have stops in the updated Service Development Plan.
+- The Heartland Flyer connects Oklahoma City, OK to Fort Worth, TX.
+At Fort Worth, connections are available to Dallas, Chicago and San Antonio via the Texas Eagle.
+As seen on the map below, a 200-mile service gap exist between Oklahoma City, serviced by the Heartland Flyer, and Newton, serviced by the Southwest Chief, which runs from Chicago, IL to Los Angeles, CA. - Amtrak has expressed support for extending the Heartland Flyer north, known as the Northern Flyer, through Wichita and on to Newton to connect these two major routes.
+Ridership along this corridor is expected to be high enough to make this route successful. - Home to several million people, the proposed passenger rail corridor from Oklahoma City to Newton would in effect connect the economic, manufacturing and transportation centers along the I-35 Corridor Megaregion (Central Plains) with the shipping centers in Chicago and energy production centers in Texas.
+Through strengthened connections a more prosperous economy will develop from Chicago to San Antonio. - Amtrak, BSNF and KDOT are updating the required Service Development Plan, which will determine the infrastructure costs, along with revenue vs costs projections.
+These costs include: - o Upgrades necessary for 79mph operating speed (across both states) - o Extension of a siding on the Arkansas City, BNSF Kansas subdivision rail (2.3 miles) - Extension of a siding near Oklahoma City (4 miles includes 5 bridges) - Next steps for KDOT include: - Continue supporting KDOT's application to the FRA Corridor Identification Program to be included in FRAs pipeline of projects for future capital and operating assistance. - Working with Oklahoma because infrastructure improvements will be required within their state borders. - o Partnering with Amtrak and stakeholders, including communities and agencies to update the Service Development Plan that will guide future implementation of the service. - Obtaining funding for Amtrak start-up costs along with the infrastructure investment that BNSF requires, and the annual operating cost. - O Working with communities that have stops in the updated Service Development Plan.
 Communities will need to commit to investing in station stops and necessary investment for the service. - By closing the 200-mile Service Gap, KDOT, ODOT and the City of Wichita are partnering to improve the region's manufacturing base, worker productivity, commerce, trade, connectivity and economic mobility, and reconnect the significant rural areas to the region's metropolitan centers.